Zakeya/AndroVul/README.md

 # AndroVul
 1- You must have Python.
-2- You must put this folder in the C:\ directory (working on allowing relative paths) 3- In the apks folder, there are the two scripts AndroBugsVul.py and SmellsAndPermissionsVul.py, and you can put your own APKs.
+2- You must put this folder in the C:\ directory (working on allowing relative paths).
+3- In the apks folder, there are the two scripts AndroBugsVul.py and SmellsAndPermissionsVul.py, and you can put your own APKs.
 4- Run SmellsAndPermissionsVul.py to generate the SmellsAndPermissionsVul.csv file.
 5- Run AndroBugsVul.py to generate the AndroBugsVul.csv.
-6- (Optional) Merge the files AndroBugsVul.csv and SmellsAndPermissionsVul.py
+6- (Optional) Merge the files AndroBugsVul.csv and SmellsAndPermissionsVul.py.